-Clinical Cases Programme 2026 • Academy Member-exclusive • Live weekly
+Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 EFIC Clinical Cases Programme 2026

-A 5-week live discussion series for EFIC Academy members, building on the 2025 Clinical Case videos.
+A live, case-based discussion series for EFIC Academy members, built around our Clinical Case videos.

 Format